hepl-edufund/qa-assessment/README.md

 ## Deliverables

-* ZIP folder or link to forked repository with the JEST tests integrated.
-Please remember to add any additional steps that need to be followed.
-In case you have used JEST, please provide the additional steps after ```npm install / yarn install``` and before ```npx jest```.
-In case of any other testing framework, please provide all the steps.
+* ZIP folder or link to forked repository with the JEST or other tests integrated.
+Please remember to document any additional steps that need to be followed.
+For example, in case you have used JEST, please specify if there are steps required other than just ```npm install / yarn install``` and ```npx jest```.
+In case of any other testing framework, please provide all the steps required to run the tests.
 * Document containing notes from the manual testing on our Mobile app(s) and our WebApp.

 ## How to deliver the above?